Layr-Labs/eigenda-proxy/README.md

 The `raw commitment` is an RLP-encoded [EigenDA certificate](https://github.com/Layr-Labs/eigenda/blob/eb422ff58ac6dcd4e7b30373033507414d33dba1/api/proto/disperser/disperser.proto#L168).

 **NOTE:** Commitments are cryptographically verified against the data fetched from EigenDA for all `/get` calls.
-The server will respond with status `500` in the event where EigenDA were to lie and provide falsified data thats irrespective of the client provided commitment.
+The server will respond with status `500` in the event where EigenDA were to lie and provide falsified data that is irrespective of the client provided commitment.
 This feature cannot be disabled and is part of standard operation.

 ## Testing